Facundo Agüero

-Facundo Agüero (born 21 January 1995) is an Argentine professional footballer who plays as a centre-back for Unión de Santa Fe.
+Facundo Agüero (born 21 January 1995) is an Argentine professional footballer who plays as a centre-back for Spanish Primera Federación club Tenerife.

 Career

 Agüero had a period in the youth of Sportivo Independiente, which preceded his move to Instituto.
 His first club at senior level became Instituto in 2015.
 Atlético Paraná were the opponents for Agüero's professional debut on 4 April 2015, with the defender playing the entirety of a 2–0 loss.
 After making twenty-eight appearances for them, his first goal arrived in September 2016 against Estudiantes at the Estadio Presidente Perón.

+On 6 August 2025, Agüero signed a one-season contract with Spanish club Tenerife, recently relegated to Primera Federación.

 Personal life

 Agüero's father, Roque, was also a professional footballer; for clubs such as Boca Juniors and Sarmiento.